DISC CEO Paul Townsley addresses Drug Strategy event

 DISC CEO Paul Townsley addressed over 70 delegates at the first of a series of Drug Strategy Implementation events at The Basement in Halifax.

-Collective Voice, and NHS Substance Misuse Provider Alliance and the Home Office are hosting three forums to engage with the sector to promote the opportunities the 2017 Drug Strategy and the refreshed Clinical Guidelines create to improve outcomes for service users and their communities.
+Collective Voice and NHS Substance Misuse Provider Alliance and the Home Office hosted three forums to engage with the sector to promote the opportunities the 2017 Drug Strategy and the refreshed Clinical Guidelines create to improve outcomes for service users and their communities.

 Topics discussed in Halifax included the 2017 Drug Strategy and the Clinical Guidelines: Presentations and Q&A – Robyn Whitmore, Head of Drug Strategy, The Home Office; Pete Burkinshaw, Public Health England

 Better care for people with co-occurring mental health, and alcohol and drug conditions: Presentation and Q&A –Pete Burkinshaw, Public Health England

 Improving clinical responses to drug-related deaths: Presentation and Q&A –Dr Prun Bijral, Medical Director, CGL & Member of the drug-related deaths working group

 Events were also held in Birmingham and London and feedback will be shared via Collective Voice.